ryan-a-anderson/ryan-a-anderson.github.io/_posts/2023-09-20-imsi_algebraic-statistics-note-1.md

 Consider a 2x2 contingency table, which just counts the number of times each event $X_1, X_2$ occur.
 The entries of this table are $p_{i,j} = P(X_1 = i, X_2 = j)$.
 Under (unconditional) independence, the joint probability factorizes as $p_{ij} = p_i p_j$.
 But also, since $p_i = 1- p_{ii}$, this matrix must have rank 1, meaning its determinant $p_{00}p_{11} - p_{01}p_{10}$ vanishes.
 This determinant vanishing defines a variety, which the algebraic geometers go on to study further, asking questions about its irreducibility, dimension, etc.

-\heading{Estimation & Optimization}
+## Estimation & Optimization

 Carlos Amendola and Julia Lindberg gave the talks on estimation and optimization.
 Both talks were centered around the ML degree and the method of moments.
-Say we have data which we summarize in a vector of counts $u$, with $u_i = #$ of times that the $i$th state occurs.
+Say we have data which we summarize in a vector of counts $u$, with $u_i$ the number of times that the $i$th state occurs.
 Statisticians are taught to maximize the likelihood function $L_u(p) = \prod p_i^{u_i}$ to get the MLE, which is consistent and has minimal variance, etc. The algebraists instead note that we have a set of likelihood equations, given by the likelihood function, the determinantal constraints which arise from the independence relations, and the always-present $\sum p_i = 1$.
 The number of (generic!) solutions to these likelihood equations is an invariant of the statistical model called the ML degree.

 Under unconditional independence the ML degree is 1 – this is also something statisticians are taught, that our optimization methods for finding an MLE won't get stuck in local minima.
 But this is not always the case!
 In the soccer vs hair loss example mentioned above, Huh and Sturmfels construct the data so that the contingency table is of rank 2 – this then leads to different determinantal constraints than if it were rank 1, and thus we get more than 1 local optima for the likelihood function.